 I enjoy cooking.
-I have fond memories of watching my mom and grandmother cook when I was little.
-I even recall getting to cook in the kitchen, under supervision.
+I remember watching my mom and grandmother cook when I was little.
+I even recall getting to cook in the kitchen under supervision.
 I felt empowered.
-Now TIME for Kids: Kids in the Kitchen Cookbook offers fun recipes for kids to make, offers recipes, tips and facts for kids to make snacks, breakfast and more.
+Now TIME for Kids: Kids in the Kitchen Cookbook offers fun recipes for kids to make, offers recipes, tips, and facts for kids to make snacks, breakfast, and more.

 I love that the book is hardback with a hidden spiral ring binding, allowing the pages to rest flat for easy reference as the children navigate the kitchen and prepare the dish.

-I also love that this book is teaching children short-cuts to help them enjoy the journey.
-Many of the recipes call for prepared ingredients, taking time out of the creation, yet still offering the satisfaction of having created a meal and not just break open a box and place the plastic tray in the microwave.
+I also love that this book teaches children short-cuts to help them enjoy the journey.
+Many of the recipes call for prepared ingredients, taking time out of the creation yet still offering the satisfaction of having created a meal and not just breaking open a box and placing the plastic tray in the microwave.
 It’s a great start the children can build their skills from and discover what they enjoy eating and creating.